 I don’t mind browning butter either, because it fills my kitchen with a nutty, rich smell as the butter sizzles and browns.
 The French call it beurre noisette because the aroma is reminiscent of toasted hazelnuts.
 And that’s a smell that’s always welcome in my home.

-I’d been thinking about Old Fashioneds for a while, ever since I had some caramel left over from a baking project and thought it would make an interesting base for a cocktail, but realized that such a small amount probably wouldn’t have that much impact in the glass, so I decided to go in another direction, with brown butter.
+I’d been thinking about Old Fashioneds for a while, ever since I had some caramel leftover from a baking project and thought it would make an interesting base for a cocktail, but realized that such a small amount probably wouldn’t have that much impact in the glass, so I decided to go in another direction, with brown butter.

-The great thing about the Old Fashioned is that it doesn’t require a lot of tools, or even ingredients.
-You just need three: Booze, bitters, and sugar.
-The cocktail is mixed right in the glass and you can even save on dishes by stirring the drink with your finger, rather than using a spoon, like my grandmother did with her drinks.
+The great thing about the Old Fashioned is that it doesn’t require a lot of cocktail tools, or even ingredients.
+You just need three: bourbon, bitters, and sugar.
+The cocktail is mixed right in the glass and you can even save on dishes by stirring the drink with your finger, rather than using a spoon, as my grandmother did with her drinks.
 In her defense, with four kids and working full-time, it’s no wonder by the time she got older, she developed strategies for doing less housework.

 It’s fashionable to say “butter-washed” or “fat-washed,” and when I first heard bartenders use that term, I just nodded in agreement, not wanting to look like a rube, when I had no idea what the heck they were talking about.
 In my defense, not sure how infusing liquid with butter or fat “washes” it, but I’m sure there’s a reason.

 But anything washed, or mixed, or infused, with butter, gets my vote.